-Representation for the Stroud District Draft Plan (November 2019) Land at Wickridge Farm, Stroud
+Representation for the Stroud District Draft Plan (November 2019) Land to the North of Folly Lane, Stroud

-This representation has been put forward to illustrate why Land at Wickridge Farm, Stroud should be included as a proposed housing allocation in the upcoming publication plan (Reg.
+This representation has been put forward to illustrate why Land to the North of Folly Lane, Stroud should be included as a proposed housing allocation in the upcoming publication plan (Reg.
 19 consultation), expected in Autumn 2020.

-The site has not previously been submitted to the SHLAA or SALA and therefore no comments have been given on the potential suitability of the site.
+The site has previously been submitted to the SHLAA in 2010 however it was removed during the 2011 review by the submitter.
+It was therefore not assessed, and no comments were given on the potential suitability of the site.

-Our client owns a large track of land in the surrounding area however we have decided to submit the smaller area shown on the accompanying location plan as it would help to round of the existing development to the south.
-The parcel of land submitted measures circa 2 hectares (4.9 acres).
-At standard densities the site can accommodate 60 dwellings, however the site has some physical constraints which would reduce this number.
-The main physical constraint the site faces is its gradient.
+The parcel of land measures circa 11.1 hectares (27.4 acres).
+At standard densities the site can accommodate 340 dwellings however, the site has some physical constraints which would reduce this number.
+The main physical constraint the site faces is its gradient which increases towards the north eastern corner.
 The site is also located within the Cotswold AONB and therefore the design and layout of the site would need to be sympathetic towards this.
 The site is completely located within flood zone 1 and therefore has a low probability of flooding.

-Stroud District Local Plan Policies Map shows that the site is located directly adjacent to the Settlement Development Limit for circa 280m of its southern boundary.
+Stroud District Local Plan Policies Map shows that the site is located directly adjacent to the Settlement Development Limit for circa 450m of its western and southern boundaries.

-The Polices Map also shows the site is only circa 1150m from the Principle Town Centre Boundary.
-There are also several bus stops circa 220m from the site that provide access to Stroud town centre in 4 minutes.
+The Polices Map also shows the site is only circa 750m from the Principle Town Centre Boundary.
+This is classed as a walkable neighbourhood (10 mins or 800m) in Manual for Streets.
+There are several bus stops located directly adjacent to the site boundary which provide access to Stroud town centre in 4 minutes.
 This in turn provides access to the wider public transport network such as further buses to surrounding larger settlements such as Gloucester and Cheltenham and the train station which has a direct service to London Paddington.
-It is therefore considered that the site is located in a sustainable location which would allow residents of any potential development to access local facilities easily.
+It is therefore considered that the site is located in a sustainable location which would allow residents of any potential development easy access to local facilities.